 "Is he...displeased with you?
 Can you not satisfy him like he deserves?"
 She pushed her hands into his hair, nails scraping lightly at the base of his scalp.
 She dragged her open mouth up the side of his face, her lower lip kept catching and sticking to his skin.

-After an agonizing second [or eight], she pulled away.
+After an agonizing second or ten, she pulled away.
 "My, that was fun, wasn't it?
 You're a lot of fun, Stiles."
 She licked her front teeth of his blood and made an appreciative noise Stiles wouldn't be soon forgetting.
-She left him with a too white smile and phantom fingers tearing out his hair.
-Goopy red settled in the dip of his throat, bits of his torn lip flopped against his chin, and Stiles found a vase to vomit in.
+She left him with a chilling smile and phantom fingers tearing out his hair.
+Goopy red settled in the dip of his throat.
+Bits of his torn lip flopped against his chin, and Stiles found a vase to vomit in.